-Container Security is the continuous process of protecting containers from vulnerabilities.
-This includes the container pipeline, deployment infrastructure, and supply chain.
-Container security differs from traditional security because the container environment is more complex and ephemeral, and therefore the process of securing containers is continuous.
+Container Security is the continuous process of using security tools to protect containers, the container pipeline, deployment infrastructure, and the supply chain from cyber threats and vulnerabilities.
+Container security differs from traditional cybersecurity because the container environment is more complex and ephemeral, requiring the security process to be continuous.

 ESG Report: The Maturation of Cloud Native Security

 Learn about cloud-native security challenges and how maturity gaps result in inconsistency, misconfigurations and visibility gaps.Download Now

 Containers are suited for cloud environments because they deliver more services on the same infrastructure as hypervisors, which makes them more economical and faster to deploy.